yusuke0913/Documentation/source/index.html.md

 - [https://api.demo.gigapay.se/v2/](https://api.demo.gigapay.se/v2/).

-It also serves as a test environment for developers working to integrate with our API.
+The demo version also serves as a test environment for developers working to integrate with our API.
 No money flows through the demo environment.

 ### Browsable API